-Annual reports: Safe Communities report annually to SCFNZ, successfully demonstrating the implementation of Safe Community model.
-This collection of information provides increased understanding and effective operation of Safe Community activities (governance, coordination and work streams).
+Annual reports: Safe Communities report annually to SCFNZ successfully demonstrating the implementation of Safe Community model.
+This collection of information about provides increased understanding and effective operation of Safe Community activities (governance, coordination and work streams).
 It shows whether things are going to plan and helps SCFNZ to identify potential issues and implement steps to solve problems quickly.
-This, in turn, is a key component of achieving the effectiveness of Safe Community coalitions, including reach of programmes and building networks for action.
-The full 2019/20 annual report for the Safe Communities network can be viewed online here.
+This in turn is a key component of achieving the effectiveness of Safe Community coalitions, including reach of programmes and building networks for action.
+Full 2019/20 annual report online here.